logo

 b.
 CHARITY WORK

-• At the Floridian National Golf Club on Monday, Reggie Jackson hosted his Mr. October Foundation golf outing, and celebrities showed up to support the MLB Hall of Famer.
-Jackson established his foundation 25 years ago to assist underprivileged children whose living conditions make it difficult for them to receive a quality education.
+• At the Floridian National Golf Club on Monday, Reggie Jackson hosted his Mr. October Foundation golf outing, and celebrities supported the MLB Hall of Famer.
+Twenty-five years ago, Jermaine Jackson created his foundation to assist underprivileged children whose living conditions make receiving an appropriate education challenging.

-• Since its founding in 2004, the Nicklaus Children's Health Care Foundation has raised more than $150 million to expand access to top-notch medical care for kids and families in South Florida and elsewhere.
+• Since 2004, the Nicklaus Children's Health Care Foundation has raised over $150 million to improve access to high-quality medical care for kids and families throughout South Florida and elsewhere.

 c.
 AWARDS & ACHIEVEMENT